Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Additionally, industries evolve with time.
 They gain access to new machinery and tools that mechanize or automate previously labor-intensive tasks.
 Workers need instructions on how to use them if they don’t have any previous knowledge on how to use them.
 There’s really no option but to go towards just-in-time training in these scenarios.

 Safety is a major aspect of a workplace as a part of worker rights and metrics for performance.
-The exact protocols depend on the work practices, tools, and machinery in the workplace.
+The exact protocols depend on the workplace’s work practices, tools, and machinery.

 There’s no certain set of instructions that need to be followed, instead, it often requires dynamic assessments during work practices to mitigate or eliminate hazards.
 Coming back to our power plant example, workers need to be wary of the hazards on-site, as well as those they can encounter while sitting at their desks.